RKdev/T.E.A.L/README.md

 I'm still going to keep it in pure javascript for now since this is supposed to be a learning exercise to help me get a solid understanding of
 Javascript and modern web design.
 Depending on how it goes I will make decisions about adding jQuery, Bootstrap, React or other frameworks as I gain more understanding and feel the project outgrowing what pure JS can readily do.

+UPDATE:

+It's been a minute since the last project update.
+I've finished the conversion to an MVC-style design in pure JS.
+The controller and model functions are more generalized.
+Now that I've gotten it to this level of abstraction, further abstraction methods are a lot easier to see.
+The next step is to work on the underlying data model.
+DOM manipulation is working fine for building skeleton structures of the UI.
+This will go through several iterations before it starts to match the initial
+"tree-structure" idea.
+The next step after a real, working prototype is in place will be to look at introducing a proper REST interface.

 Please visit the wiki page as well to see the evolution of the design.